rodrigo1995vav/fullstack-financetracker-webapp/README.md

    The data base is a PostgreSql db, at the .env file you should change the variables POSTGRESDB, POSTGRESUSER,POSTGRESPASS and POSTGRESHOST so you can connect to your own db.

+   At
-   In the .env file, you can find all the key variables, feel free to change them.
+ the .env file, you can find all the key variables, feel free to change them.

 Once you get the up running, sign up to have your own data.